-- > The noise from the boats. - > The fear of being trapped. - Being taken from the pod or having a baby removed from its mother. - > Hearing the rest of your pod being killed. - > Being placed in a confined pool by themselves. - > Then being transported in a box.
+- > The noise from the boats.

+- > The fear of being trapped.

+- Having a baby taken from you pod/family or being caught yourself.

+- > Hearing the rest of your pod being killed.

+- > Being placed in a confined pool.

+- Then being transported in a box.